Quantum gravity phenomenology from the perspective of quantum general relativity and quadratic gravity: Gravitational waves as coherent states of gravitons

-Hence the metric degrees of freedom are dynamical -- the path integral should contain such degrees of freedom if we wish to obtain the classical physics such as gravitational waves.
 So in an EFT sense, we may say that the detection of gravitational waves is a confirmed prediction from quantum gravity -- gravitational waves are nothing but coherent states of gravitons, much like in electromagnetism in which the photon emerges classically most naturally from coherent states of the corresponding quantum field.
-Glauber has demonstrated a log time ago that every quantum state of radiation (taken as a density matrix) can be described as a superposition of coherent states~\cite{Glauber:1963fi,Glauber:1963tx}.
-In other words, in the classical limit one can describe these density matrices using the Glauber-Sudarshan representation~\cite{Glauber:1963tx,Sudarshan:1963ts}.
+Glauber has demonstrated a log time ago that every quantum state of radiation (taken as a density matrix) can be described as a superposition of coherent states~\cite{Glauber:1963fi,Glauber:1963tx,Sudarshan:1963ts}.
 This can be made more precise by using modern amplitude methods to calculate classical wave observables using quantum scattering amplitudes, such as in the so-called KMOC formalism~\cite{Kosower:19,Cristofoli:2021vyo} -- as might be expected, the required classical limits are depicted by coherent states of the quanta of radiation (photons or gravitons, depending on whether one is discussing electrodynamics or gravity).
-We will see how we can use this formalism to extract leading quantum corrections in the next section and hence make quantum-gravity predictions to measurable observables.

 In this broad sense, one can argue that quantum gravity is compulsory.
 Even if we do not know when (and how) experimental outcomes would be available, there is still much room to explore all possibilities that phenomenological models can offer.
 Having in mind the EFT description of general relativity, one can propose several strategies for measurements.
 For instance, gedanken experiments involving quantum superpositions of charged (massive) bodies reveal how the quantization of electromagnetic (gravitational) radiation and vacuum fluctuations of the electromagnetic (gravitational) field are not optional if we require the avoidance of apparent paradoxes with causality and complementarity~\cite{Belenchia:2018szb}.
 In other words, quantization of the gravitational field is essential for obtaining a consistent description.
 This implies that gravitationally induced entanglement between massive objects is an interesting path to exploit in order to search for measurable quantum-gravity effects.
 This has been pointed out by Marletto and Vedral~\cite{Marletto:2017kzi} and explored in a series of papers by Mazumdar and collaborators -- for some applications, see Refs.~\cite{Marshman:2019sne,vandeKamp:2020rqh,Toros:2020dbf,Tilly:2021qef,Bose:2022uxe}.